Tahiti To Host Surfing Events At 2024 Paris Olympics - Organisers - UrduPoint

 The Polynesian island of Tahiti has been chosen to host the surfing events at the 2024 Paris Olympics, organisers said on Thursday

-Paris, (APP - UrduPoint / Pakistan Point News - 12th Dec, 2019 ) :The Polynesian island of Tahiti has been chosen to host the surfing events at the 2024 Paris Olympics, organisers said on Thursday.

-Tahiti, which lies 15,000 kilometres (9,320 miles) from Paris, was chosen over beaches in southwest France and in Brittany.
+Tahiti, which lies 15,000 kilometres from Paris, was chosen over beaches in southwest France and in Brittany.

+The events will take place at Teahupoo, a location that boasts some of the biggest waves on the men's World Cup circuit.

+"It's an extremely pleasant surprise and recognition for our history that will restore honour to Polynesia, where surfing began," the president of Tahiti's surfing federation, Lionel Teihotu, told AFP.